solihinn17/solihinn17.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Solihin is a graduate student in Theoretical Condensed Matter Physics at Universitas Indonesia.
+His research interests include magnon-polaritons, light-matter interactions, and many-body physics.
+He is currently focusing on topological magnonics using both semiclassical and quantum approaches.